oshaughn/research-projects-RIT/README.md

  3. If you are using a GPU-optimized version, please acknowledge
      4. Wysocki, O'Shaughnessy,  Fong, Lange [paper](https://arxiv.org/abs/1902.04934)

+ 4. If you are doing EM-based PE, please acknowledge
+     5. Champion et al (in prep)

 ## Authorlists: Opt-in model
 Several aspects of this code are very actively developed.
 We encourage  close collaboration with the lead developers (O'Shaughnessy and Lange) to produce the best possible results, particularly given comparatively rapid changes to the interface and pipeline in the past and planned for the future as the user- and developer-base expands.